fuadidendi/fuadidendi/README.md

 ### :man_technologist: About Me :

-- :telescope: I’m working as an Embedded System Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as an Embedded System Engineer.

 - :seedling: Interested in Embedded System and Artificial Intelligence